-Bud Shaftoe and I liked drinking gin martinis.
-We enjoyed going down to the NH State Liquor Store to buy Gordon’s Gin which, he said, was named after him.
+Gordon “Bud” Shaftoe and I liked drinking gin martinis.
+We enjoyed going down to the NH State Liquor Store to buy Gordon’s Gin which, Bud said, was named after him.
 Either that or it was cheap.
 And he often ran out of Vermouth but who says you have to cut the gin with anything else?
 Those were some strong martinis!

-No matter, Bud and I started the plans for our new addition to Camp Singley after one or two drinks.
+No matter, Bud and I started the plans for building our new addition to Camp Singley.
+This was after one or two drinks.
 Okay, maybe four.
 It was to be an ambitious project, expanding the whole length of the waterfront side, adding a family room and a master bedroom.
 The first step was to figure out the placement of the concrete block piers anchoring the addition to the ground.
 Bud drew a map of where each one was to go.
-That being a Sunday afternoon, Bud and Prilly later left for North Attleboro.
+That being a Sunday afternoon, Bud and his wife “Prilly” (Priscilla) later left for home in North Attleboro, MA.
 They had to work in the morning.
-I left too to get back to the church.
+I also departed to get back to the church.

-So Sandy and the kids dug out the holes for the piers.
+So Sandy and the kids dug the holes for the piers.

 You may know that New Hampshire is known for rocky soil.
 Really rocky soil.
 So rocky, in fact, that shovels alone would not do the job.
-So Sandy and the kids took spoons to dig out the rocks.
-That’s why we have no spoons in the kitchen!
-Only kidding, but they did “spoon out” all those holes for the foundation piers.
+So Sandy and the kids took spoons to dig out the rocks in the places shovels refused to go.
+That’s why we have no spoons in our kitchen!
+Only kidding!
+But they did “spoon out” all those holes for the foundation piers.

-Fast forward to the next weekend.
-Bud and Prilly returned to the lake and paddled over to Camp Singley to check on the progress.
+Fast forward to the following weekend.
+Bud and Prilly returned to their place across the lake and paddled a canoe over to Camp Singley to check on the progress.
 Sandy and the kids proudly showed off their handiwork, deep “spoon dug” holes ready for concrete to be poured.

 “Hmmm,” Bud muttered.
 Taking out a tape measure he checked the distances between the holes.